dlab-berkeley/programming-fundamentals/resource.md

     and doesn't guarantee anything,
     but is normally used to indicate the type of data in the file.
 *   Most commands take options (flags) which begin with a '-'.
-*   `~` stands for the users's home directory.
+*   `~` stands for the user's home directory.
 Use it at the beginning of a path, like `~/path/to/file`
 *   If you type enough letters of your command or argument, then you can press tab to have it automatically completed.
 	Double tab displays all the available options.
-*	Up Arrow displays last commant in the commant line.
+*	Up Arrow displays last command in the command line.
 *	Copy a file/directory in the GUI and paste them into the command line to give the file/directory's full path.